-How has digitization changed the role of a CSR manager?
+How has digitisation changed the role of a CSR manager?
 In the past two decades, digital tools are evolving and becoming a basic need for all companies.
-Digitization certainly showed importance when the world was gripped by the COVID-19 pandemic.
-This article will discuss how digitization impacts Corporate Social Responsibility (CSR), its benefits, and its impact on the role of CSR managers.
+In addition, digitisation showed its importance when the world was gripped by the COVID-19 pandemic.
+Therefore, this article will discuss how digitisation impacts Corporate Social Responsibility (CSR), its benefits, and its impact on the role of CSR managers.

 Digital transformation is supported by CSR.
 Companies that have engaged in digital transformation have thought of out of the box solutions.
-They considered transformations outside of their organisation, as they were not limited to specific problems in a certain process.
+In other words, they considered transformations outside of their organisation, as they were not limited to specific problems in a certain process.

 Digital CSR is a game-changer and will be able to tackle several problems.
 These range from decreasing energy use to tackling economic developmental challenges.

-Ørsted sets a great example in the area of sustainable energy and digitization.
-Technological advances and cost reductions are coming together through their ongoing development and improvement of the installation, foundation designs, logistics, and digitization.
+Ørsted sets a great example in the area of sustainable energy and digitisation.
+Technological advances and cost reductions are coming together through their ongoing development and improvement of the installation, foundation designs, logistics, and digitisation.
 Through these improvements, the costs of offshore wind energy have decreased significantly.